 This work lies at the intersection of capability-based microkernels and capability in hardware.
 In this section, we describe seL4 – a capability-based microkernel, and CHERI – a hardware platform with capability-enabled instructions.

 SeL4 is a formally verified capability-based microkernel.
-In a microkernel, most functionality provided by a typical monolithic kernel is provided by user-space servers.
+In a microkernel, most functionality provided by a typical monolithic kernel (such as file system, networking, etc) is provided by user-space servers.
 In a capability-based system, access to system resources is granted by unforgeable tokens called capabilities.

 CHERI (Capability Hardware Enabled RISC Instruction) is a hardware instruction set extension that provides hardware capabilities.
 CHERI capabilities are 128 bits in size.
 They contain a virtual address, the size of the accessible region, and permission with which that region can be accessed.
 CHERI protects its pointers by enforcing three properties -– provenance, integrity, and monotonicity.